-Prozac and Zoloft are powerful prescription medications used to treat depression and other issues.
-They’re both brand-name drugs.
+Prozac and Zoloft are powerful brand-name prescription medications used to treat depression and other issues.
 The generic version of Prozac is fluoxetine, while the generic version of Zoloft is sertraline hydrochloride.

 Both drugs are selective serotonin reuptake inhibitors (SSRIs).
 Serotonin is a naturally occurring chemical that produces a feeling of well-being.
 These drugs work by influencing serotonin levels in your brain.
 By balancing chemicals in your brain, these drugs will likely improve your mood and appetite.
 They can also enhance your energy levels and help you sleep better.
 Both medications can reduce anxiety, fear, and compulsive behaviors.
 For people who have major depression, they can dramatically improve quality of life.

 However, these drugs do have some differences, including who they’re used for.